michaelshiyu/kerNET/README.md

 **(Jan.
 24, 2019) This repo is under active development.
 I am trying to make it easier to use and more memory efficient.
 Feel free to open an issue if you find something that doesn't work as expected.
 Also, I should remind you that some documentations are behind the actual code.
 I'm still working on that.**

-kerNET is a [Keras](https://keras.io/)-like API that makes it easier to build kernel networks and a layer-wise learning algorithm proposed in this paper (TDOO: url to be added).
-It is based on [PyTorch](http://pytorch.org/) in order to make GPU acceleration possible (just like neural networks, these models require operations on large matrices).
+kerNET is a [Keras](https://keras.io/)-like wrapper for PyTorch that makes it easier to build kernel networks and a layer-wise learning algorithm proposed in this paper (TDOO: url to be added).

 Dependencies:
 - Python 3.6